selfire1/BibleGateway-to-Obsidian/README.md

 ## Important Disclaimers
 * This is not affiliated to, or approved by, BibleGateway.com.
 In my understanding it fits into the [conditions of usage](https://support.biblegateway.com/hc/en-us/articles/360001398808-How-do-I-get-permission-to-use-or-reprint-Bible-content-from-Bible-Gateway-?) but I make no guarantee regarding the usage of the script, it is at your own disgression.
-* By default, the version is set to the [NET Bible](https://netbible.com/).
+* By default, the version is set to the [WEB Bible](https://worldenglish.bible/).
 You can change the version, as long as you honour the copyright standards of different translations of the Bible (See: [BibleGateways overview](https://www.biblegateway.com/versions/)).
 * I have little experience in scripting–through this project I taught myself bash and regex basics.
 If you run into issues or have a way to simplify this script, please raise an issue or reach out on Discord (`selfire#3095`).

 ## Installation